xuwenyihust/Visor/README.md

 |HTTP status code|N/A|
 |Size of the object returned to the client|N/A|

+The generated log lines will be stored into files by default, you can also stream them into the analysis part through TCP sockets or Apache Kafka.

-### Data Import
+### Log Import
-Support 3 data import modes:
+Support 3 log import modes:
 * Direct file import
 * TCP socket transmission
 * Apache Kafka streaming

 ### Data Analysis
 The platform offers 2 different analysis application:
+* Mini-monitor
+* Spark Streaming

-* Mini-monitor:		Pure Python, simple prototype, used with direct file import method
+The mini-monitor is a simple prototype, written in pure Python, works with the direct file import method.

-* Spark Streaming:	Realize real-time when used with Apache Kafka
+The application implemented with Spark Streaming can realize real-time when used with Apache Kafka.

 ## Configuration
 ### $PYTHONHOME